Discovery and Analysis of Afterglows from Poorly Localised GRBs with the Gravitational-wave Optical Transient Observer (GOTO) All-sky Survey: Acknowledgements

 It is also partly based on data obtained with the instrument OSIRIS, built by a Consortium led by the Instituto de Astrof\'isica de Canarias in collaboration with the Instituto de Astronom\'ia of the Universidad Aut\'onoma de México.
 OSIRIS was funded by GRANTECAN and the National Plan of Astronomy and Astrophysics of the Spanish Government.

+It is also partly based on data obtained with the ATCA and we acknowledge the Gomeroi people as the traditional owners of the ATCA observatory site.
+The ATCA is part of the Australia Telescope National Facility, which is funded by the Australian Government for operation as a National Facility managed by CSIRO.

 It is also partly based on observations made with the Nordic Optical Telescope, owned in collaboration by the University of Turku and Aarhus University, and operated jointly by Aarhus University, the University of Turku and the University of Oslo, representing Denmark, Finland and Norway, the University of Iceland and Stockholm University at the Observatorio del Roque de los Muchachos, La Palma, Spain, of the Instituto de Astrofisica de Canarias.
 The NOT data were obtained under program IDs 68-020, 69-023, and 70-507 (PIs Malesani, Fynbo, Xu).
 The National Radio Astronomy Observatory and Green Bank Observatory are facilities of the U.S. National Science Foundation operated under cooperative agreement by Associated Universities, Inc. Mephisto is developed at and operated by the South-Western Institute for Astronomy Research of Yunnan University (SWIFAR-YNU), funded by the ``Yunnan University Development Plan for World-Class University" and ``Yunnan University Development Plan for World-Class Astronomy Discipline".
-Based on observations made at the Observatorio de Sierra Nevada (OSN), operated by the Instituto de Astrofísica de Andalucía (IAA-CSIC).
+Based on observations made at the Observatorio de Sierra Nevada (OSN), operated by the Instituto de Astrof\'isica de Andaluc\'ia (IAA-CSIC).
+Based on observations made with the Thai Robotic Telescopes under program ID TRTToO\_2024005, which is operated by the National Astronomical Research Institute of Thailand (Public Organisation).